 Top game companies hire technical artists, and it’s a good thing too: imagine the thousands of artists on Red Dead Redemption II being on a different page from writers and a director like Rob Nelson.
 It would be a nightmare.
 Thankfully, they’re there to make sure nothing gets lost in the cracks.

 This is also when things start to come together in a more recognizable way.
-The project’s alpha is usually released a rudimentary build.
+The project’s alpha is usually released as a rudimentary build.
 You may be familiar with Steam’s ‘Early Access’ Games.

 These are games that are currently being developed, still in their alpha stage, and they’re able to be played by the gaming community, having the gamers’ purchases of the access to funding the developer’s further production.
 A personal favorite of mine, Rust, was put on Early Access in 2014.
 It was an ambitious aim: a free-roam survival game.